smec-ethz/xpektra/docs/api/scheme_api.md

             - is_compatible
             - formula

 To define the differentiation formula, we need to implement the `formula` method.
 The `formula` method should return the gradient operator field for a given wavenumber and grid spacing.
-In **Xpektra**, we have various differentiation schemes available which can be used to define the differentiation formula.
+In **`xpektra`**, we have various differentiation schemes available which can be used to define the differentiation formula.

 ::: xpektra.scheme.FourierScheme
     options: